Key Resources for Thematic Issues

 This page is intended to share key must-read resources on these thematic issues, which are linked below under each thematic section.

-A longer list of key resources is available in this document (excel format).
+A longer list of key resources is available here:

 Accountability to Affected People is a commitment by humanitarians to use power responsibly: to take account of, give account to, and be held to account by the people we seek to assist.
 In humanitarian action, this includes enabling affected people to meet their different needs, address their vulnerabilities, build on pre-existing capacities and drive programme adaptation through: